Cost of Living (play)

-Cost of Living is a 2016 play by playwright Martyna Majok.
-It premiered in Williamstown, Massachusetts at the Williamstown Theatre Festival on June 29, 2016, and had an Off-Broadway engagement in 2017.
+Cost of Living is a dramatic stage play written by Polish-born American playwright Martyna Majok.
+It premiered in Williamstown, Massachusetts, at the Williamstown Theatre Festival on June 29, 2016, and had an Off-Broadway engagement in 2017.
 The play won the 2018 Pulitzer Prize for Drama as well as two Lucille Lortel Awards, including Outstanding Play.

-Plot
+Synopsis

 The play examines two pairs of relationships between disabled and able persons: one between John, a graduate student with cerebral palsy and his female caregiver, Jess, and the other between Ani, who became a quadriplegic following a tragic accident and her ex-husband, Eddie, an unemployed truck driver.

-Cast
+Notable casts

 Gregg Mozgala and Katy Sullivan, the actors who originated the disabled characters, have those disabilities in real life.

-The following tables show the casts of the principal original productions:

 Production history

 Cost of Living was expanded from the 2015 two-character one-act Majok play John, Who's Here From Cambridge by adding a second couple.
 John, Who's Here From Cambridge ran Off-Broadway from May 28 – June 20, 2015.
-Cost of Living made its world premiere during a June 29 – July 10, 2016 run at the Williamstown Theatre Festival.
+Cost of Living made its world premiere during a June 29 – July 10, 2016, run at the Williamstown Theatre Festival.
 It then moved to New York City Center for a production by Manhattan Theatre Club that had previews beginning on May 16, 2017, and officially opened on June 7, 2017.
 Williamstown Theatre Festival co-produced the Off-Broadway debut with the Manhattan Theatre Club.
 In 2018, Williamstown Theatre Festival announced that they had commissioned a musical adaptation from Michael John LaChiusa.
 The play made its Broadway debut in the fall of 2022 at Manhattan Theatre Club's Samuel J. Friedman Theatre.